kevinegstorf/react-firebase-blog/blog.md

 The values in the firebaseConfig object can be pasted in the corresponding variables of the `.env` file.
 Please note that the `.env` file is added to the `.gitignore` file of your project, if you are planning to use a git repository for your project. __Never push keys to an open source repo!__, _actually_ __Never push keys to any repo for security sake!__.

-now lets pased the initialize file inside the project.
+now lets paste the initialize file inside the project.
 It needs to be inside the index.ts file of the firebase folder.

 ```typescript
 import { initializeApp } from 'firebase/app';